apigeek/architect/README.md

 I want to perform operations before every scenario
 ==================================================

-A feature feature may contain a background that are prepended to each scenario.
 Backgrounds are similar to scenarios, except they do not support annotations.

+Any feature can contain a background, in which case the steps that carried out before each scenario.

 	Background: Authenticate